matt-repository/rpcgenerate/README.md

-#### Give a star before you see it.
+#### Thanks for you,give a star . 💕💕

  Generates a rpc file from your mysql database.

 ### Uses